WadeTyler/WadeTyler/README.md

 ## Hi, I'm Tyler Wade

 * I've been coding for over 5 years.
-Primarily in JavaScript and Java.
+Primarily in Java and JavaScript.
 * I'm the founder of [Guided Gospel](https://guidedgospel.net)
 * You can check out my portfolio at [Tyler Wade.net](https://tylerwade.net)

-I've been programming since I was a freshman in High School.
-Growing up I was a big fan of video games, and I always wanted to learn how to make them myself.
-So I got started with python at school, and C# and Unity at home.
-Although I love making video games, I came to find out I love web development more!
-I wanted to create something unique that people could genuinely use.
-That's when I founded Guided Gospel, a Christian based AI web hub, where users can ask their questions and get bible based guidance within seconds.
-Alongside that they can utilize the built in tools and features to help in their faith journey.
+I'm a software engineer with over 5 years of programming experience, specializing in web development and backend systems.
+My journey began in high school, sparked by a passion for video games, where I first learned Python in the classroom and experimented with C# and Unity at home.

+While game development introduced me to the world of code, I found a deeper interest in building scalable and efficient web applications.
+Since then, I've focused on backend development using technologies like Java Spring Boot, Node.js, AWS, and continue to grow my expertise across the software development stack.
 <!--
 **WadeTyler/WadeTyler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.